varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 Let's Build our Node's Constructor
 ====

-* The `MinimalPublisher` constructor inherits fomr the RCLCPP Base Class, gives the name a node, and sets our counter.
+* The `MinimalPublisher` constructor inherits from the RCLCPP Base Class, gives the name a node, and sets our counter.
 * The next line creates a publisher object that publishes `std_msgs::msg`.
 * The constructor then creates a callback to the function `timer_callback` that gets called every 500ms.